 Monday, January 11, 2010

-There is a whisper in the wind as it blows through a field of wild and vibrant flowers set high in the back hills of a rolling, prairie country side.
-The animated colors vibrantly dance and swoon through the arms of their love, the wind.
-To spend the vast portion of their days lost in the frail rhythmic sway between them, leaves a mark on their being that is more incumbent than the long strings of borrowed time in which they would suffer to be trapped in daily – playing for themselves merely the contingent truths of this moment to that.
-But here, in this primal movement on the hills, there is something more…something deeper.
-There is some great connection; there is some primal truth that connects them with the heartbeat of what it means to exist, thumping and pounding in a syncopated pattern from the deep cavern chambers of the life of being.
-There is the unspeakable and yet familiar which comes near to these flowers as created beings flailing in the wind and yet beckons them to blossom, to grow.
-What does it mean to be?
-What is it to exist?
-How do we allow ourselves to be enraptured in the fullness and frailty of the deepest existence?
-How do we engage a reality in which we are one in being with Christ and yet know the equal reality of His working and refining as an on-going process in our lives?
-What does it look like for a child of God to sit confidently at the Eucharist table, a whore and yet a child?
-How does one take up the question of being and becoming as the whole of the Christian community upholds its identity as Christ's Kingdom?
+The wind mumbles as it blows through a field of wild and vibrant flowers, which is set high on the back hills of a rolling, prairie country side.
+The animated colors exuberantly dance and swoon through the arms of their love, the wind.
+Spending the vast portion of their days lost in the frail rhythmic sway between them, leaves an incumbent mark on the very being of the breeze and the flora that is much more than the long strings of borrowed time in which they suffer to be daily trapped in – playing out for themselves merely the contingent realities of this moment to that.
+Indeed, in this primal movement on the hills, there is something arcane, something recondite.
+There is some great connection; there is some primal truth that connects them with the heartbeat of what it means to exist, thumping and pounding in a syncopated pattern from the infinite cavern chambers of the life of being.
+There is the unspeakable and yet familiar, as from the deep, which comes near to these flowers as created beings, as they are flailing in the wind, and beckons them to blossom and to grow.

 [1] N.T.
 Wright, “Jesus and the Kingdom,” InterVarsity Press Conference (January 1999); available from ; Internet; accessed 11 October 2009.